Skip to main content

 • Disable unnecessary tools - Reduce the attack surface by removing tools you don't need.

-• Don't rely on a single layer - Combine RBAC, read-only mode, tool disabling, confirmation, and TLS for defense in depth.
+• Don't rely on a single layer - Combine RBAC, OAuth, read-only mode, tool disabling, confirmation, and TLS for defense in depth.

 Read-Only Mode (Default)